sds-edu/SDS-Kubernetes-Guide/README.md

 ![Docker Hub Images](images/DockerHubImage.png)

-<sup> You will see your image on the Docker Hub repository page. </sup>
+<sup> Figure 2.1.2 You will see your image on the Docker Hub repository page. </sup>

 ## 2.2.
 Start Minikube
 Start Minikube by running `minikube start --driver=docker`.
 This will start a local Kubernetes cluster.